MappyKK/Land-Demographics-Automation/README.md

-# Palestinian Land Demographics GIS Automation
+# Land Demographics GIS Automation
 This is a Python project that automates geostatistical calculations and automates the creation of pie charts.

 # Description & Importance